jessecambon/jessecambon.github.io/_drafts/2021-10-XX-tidygeocoder-1-0-4.md

   )
 ```

 If we wanted to geocode a large dataset with these types of addresses, we might first try to find as many as possible via the US Census batch service, then attempt the remaining addresses with the US Census single address geocoder, and then finally send any remaining unfound addresses to another service.
+We’ll accomplish this below with the `geocode_combine()` function.

-While you could manually execute these queries and combine the results, the `geocode_combine()` streamlines the process.
-The function accepts a dataframe input and a list of queries provided as lists (ie. a list of lists).
+This function accepts a dataframe input and a list of queries provided as lists (ie. a list of lists).
 Each list in the `queries` argument contains parameters that are passed to the `geocode()` function.
-Optionally, the `query_names` argument can be used to label the results of the queries.
+Optionally, the `query_names` argument can be used to specify a label to be used for each query’s results.

+Below, the `street`, `city`, `state`, and `postalcode` arguments are specified for the first two queries while `address` argument is pointed at the `city` column for the third query.

 ``` r
 results <- mixed_addresses %>%